Lectio: Palm Sunday

 Events after the death

-50 Now there was a man named Joseph from the Jewish town of Arimathea.
-He was a member of the council, a good and righteous man, 51 who had not consented to their purpose and deed, and he was looking for the kingdom of God.
-52 This man went to Pilate and asked for the body of Jesus.
-53 Then he took it down and wrapped it in a linen shroud, and laid him in a rock-hewn tomb, where no one had ever yet been laid.
-54 It was the day of Preparation, and the Sabbath was beginning.
-55 The women who had come with him from Galilee followed, and saw the tomb, and how his body was laid; 56 then they returned, and prepared spices and ointments.
-On the Sabbath they rested according to the commandment.
+Now there was a virtuous and righteous man named Joseph who, though he was a member of the council, had not consented to their plan of action.
+He came from the Jewish town of Arimathea and was awaiting the kingdom of God.
+He went to Pilate and asked for the body of Jesus.
+After he had taken the body down, he wrapped it in a linen cloth and laid him in a rock-hewn tomb in which no one had yet been buried.
+It was the day of preparation, and the sabbath was about to begin.
+The women who had come from Galilee with him followed behind, and when they had seen the tomb and the way in which his body was laid in it, they returned and prepared spices and perfumed oils.
+Then they rested on the sabbath according to the commandment.

 3. A moment of prayerful silence